nrwl/nx/docs/shared/recipes/add-stack/add-vue.md

 {% /tabs %}

 {% callout type="note" title="Keep Nx Package Versions In Sync" %}
 Make sure to install the `@nx/vite` and `@nx/js` versions that matches the version of `nx` in your repository.
 If the version numbers get out of sync, you can encounter some difficult to debug errors.
+Run `nx report` to see a list of installed plugins.
+Use [`nx migrate`](/core-features/automate-updating-dependencies) to update plugin versions.
 {% /callout %}

 ## Create the application